 Restaurant Social Media Strategy

 By conducting thorough research on the potential audience you want to reach, you can save yourselves the headache of creating a social media profile that will ultimately prove ineffective for your audience.
-Essentially, know your audience and leverage that information to know which platform to jump into.
+Our technology services for restaurants and dashboards & business intelligence for restaurants can help you to know your audience and leverage that information to know which platform to jump into.
 Also, don’t be afraid to pivot if your approach wasn’t what you expected.
 Ongoing evaluation and a willingness to pivot is key to success.

 This is something that you spent a lot of time building, so find creative ways to build this into your social media strategy.
-CEO of Pardon Social Marketing, Katrina Pardon, says that fangating, which essentially means offering something (a recipe, a discount, etc) in exchange for a “like” on your page.
+The CEO of Pardon Social Marketing, Katrina Pardon, suggests fangating, which essentially means offering something (a recipe, a discount, etc.) in exchange for a “like” on your page.
 This is an easy way to get more traction on social media, without spending valuable advertising dollars.
 This strategy could be implemented on your social media page, as well as through this email marketing list via a newsletter to subscribers.

 No brainer, right?
 Well, not for everyone.
 One of the most challenging components of having a social media presence is generating enough content that is compelling.
 You have a bit of an advantage though, as what you create is highly visual.
 So yes, post pictures of food, the chef in action, your busy dining area, team members, etc.